AARP Eye Center

 When I suggested to my family that we to go to Florida’s Sanibel and Captiva Islands last December, they jumped at the idea.
 My parents, who are both in their mid-80s, had spent a few weeks on Sanibel each winter for about 10 years, so it was familiar.
-And it seemed like an ideal destination for a relaxing trip, where we could be joined by my sisters — Tricia, who lives in Columbus, Ohio, and Jennie, in Raleigh, North Carolina.
-There are hundreds of condos stretched along the islands’ shell-packed beaches but nothing feels crowded, while tennis, watersports, beach walking and reading by the shore are the primary activities between eating and drinking.
+And it seemed like an ideal destination for a relaxing trip, where we could be joined by my sisters — Tricia, who lives in Columbus, Ohio, and Jennie, who’s based in Raleigh, North Carolina.
+There are hundreds of condos stretched along the islands’ shell-packed beaches, but nothing feels crowded.
+Tennis, water sports, beach walking and reading by the shore are the primary activities between eating and drinking.
 I’d join them from my home in Northern California.

 Three years ago, when my father was diagnosed with dementia, we started taking my mother away from their Bay Village, Ohio, home for a short annual break from caregiving for my dad.
-She loved seeing Hamilton in New York, then enjoyed Charleston and its southern charm and fabulous food the next year.
+She loved seeing Hamilton in New York, then enjoyed Charleston and its Southern charm and fabulous food the next year.
 This year, we thought, we would bring Dad; maybe it would bring back memories, and he would feel comfortable in a place he once loved.

 There were disappointments, though.
-Dad did not really want to walk the beach and needed to use the restroom frequently.
+Dad did not really want to walk on the beach and needed to use the restroom frequently.
 And while we had hopes that his memory cloud might lift during this getaway, they were dashed every morning when he woke up and asked where he was (the first of dozens of times throughout the day).
-Except for two hilarious nights where he was as clear and funny as he used to be, we spent a lot of time answering his endless questions and trying to keep him engaged.
+Except for two hilarious nights when he was as clear and funny as he used to be, we spent a lot of time answering his endless questions and trying to keep him engaged.

 It helped to maintain a sense of humor.
-One day he woke up and announced that he knew why he was in Florida.
-“I’m a travel writer and I am here to do a story on this place,” he declared to my mother, who surely did not keep a straight face.
+One day he woke up and announced that he knew why he was in Florida: “I’m a travel writer, and I am here to do a story on this place,” he declared to my mother, who surely did not keep a straight face.

 The bottom line is that it was not the idyllic family vacation we’d hoped for, but it was, nevertheless, fantastic to be together, read on the beach, cook crazy meals and spend time with Dad.
 He seemed to enjoy himself, at least sometimes; he was more talkative than he is at home, and he reminisced about the trip a bit for a few weeks after returning home.

 And we learned a few things.
 For one, next time we will bring Dad’s dog, Arnie — his touchstone, his pal, his responsibility.
 He needs my mother in sight at all times, too, but Arnie can be the dam that holds back his moments of panic.
-We also need to keep sports magazines on hand as a diversion and be prepared to bring loads of patience.
+We also need to keep sports magazines on hand as a diversion and bring loads of patience.